magalifabri/cub3D/README.md

 was the first FPS ever.
 It will enable you to explore ray-casting.
 Your goal will be to make a dynamic view inside a maze, in which you’ll have to find your way."***

+## Instructions
+- To compile the basic version of cub3D with only the manditory elements, run `make`.
+- To compile the extended version, run `make bonus`.
+- After compiling with `make bonus`, to compile the base version again, run `make re`.
+- If you change the screen resolution after compiling, compile it again.
+This is because the maximum size of the cub3D window is set during compilation, based on the screen resolution at that time.

+## Controls
+- Move with `wasd`
+- Rotate with left and right directional arrows & mouse in bonus mode
+- Shoot with `spacebar`
+- Turn off music with `m`
+- Quit the game with `esc`

 ## Bonuses
 - Wall collisions.
 - A skybox.